JacobRex/limitlessrpg/docs/getting-started/introduction.md

 # Introduction

-Limitless is a streamlined roleplaying system designed to be used in your next game.
+LIMITLESS is a streamlined roleplaying system designed to be used in your next game.
 It offers a player facing dice pool mechanic thats easy for beginners and deep enough for veterans.

-Use Limitless in your game by adding the text "A [Limitless](https://jacobrex.itch.io/limitless) roleplaying game" somewhere in your document.
+Use LIMITLESS in your game by adding the text "A [LIMITLESS](https://jacobrex.itch.io/LIMITLESS) roleplaying game" somewhere in your document.

 Cheers!

 ## Overview
-Limitless was written with these philosophies in mind.
+LIMITLESS was written with these philosophies in mind.

 ### No Classes
 Your Character's abilities are determined by their Stats and Equipment.